Mc-Zen/tidy/src/helping.typ

   }

   let filter = definition => {
-    (search-names and search in definition.name) or         (search-descriptions and "description" in definition and search in definition.description) or (search-arguments and "args" in definition and search-argument-dict(definition.args))
+    (search-names and search in definition.name) or         (search-descriptions and "description" in definition and search in definition.description) or (search-parameters and "args" in definition and search-argument-dict(definition.args))
   }

   let definitions = ()